dutello/Discord-Faceit-Helper/README.md

 3. **Start a balancing session**
    ```
    /balance
+   /start
+   /mix
    ```
-   This creates an interactive session where players can join.
+   Any of these commands creates an interactive session where players can join.

 4. **Join the session**